 Balashon

-“Balashon – Hebrew Language Detective” is my blog where I investigate the meanings and histories of Hebrew words and phrases, which I’ve been writing since 2006.
-Posts look at Hebrew across Biblical, Rabbinic, Medieval, and Modern sources (including slang), and often trace how meanings develop over time.
-I also compare Hebrew to related languages such as Aramaic and Arabic, and I look at loanwords as they enter Hebrew from Greek, Latin, and English (and sometimes travel in the other direction as well).
+Posts explore Hebrew from Biblical, Rabbinic, Medieval, and Modern sources, including slang, and often trace how meanings develop over time.
+I also compare Hebrew to related languages such as Aramaic and Arabic, and examine loanwords as they enter Hebrew from Greek, Latin, and English.
+Sometimes, these words even travel in the other direction as well, entering European languages from Hebrew and other Semitic sources.

-Here’s a selection of popular posts:
+Here is a selection of popular posts:

 - ish and isha